mumbleskates/bilrost/bilrost-types/README.md

 # `bilrost-types`

-Bilrost definitions of Protocol Buffers well known types.
+Bilrost definitions of analogs to Protocol Buffers well known types.
 See the [Protobuf reference][1] for more information about well known types.

 [1]: https://developers.google.com/protocol-buffers/docs/reference/google.protobuf